rperezdattari/COACH-gym/README.md

 ```
 ## Comments

 The COACH algorithm is designed to work with problems of continuous actions spaces.
-Given that the Cartpole environment of gym was made to work discret action spaces, a modified continuous version of this environment is used.
+Given that the Cartpole environment of gym was designed to work with discret action spaces, a modified continuous version of this environment is used.